 There are multiple ways parents and the community can be actively involved in College Life.
 Please contact the College to find out how you may be able to help or keep informed of opportunities via the College Newsletter.

 College Assemblies

 Each week students attend assembly.
 Parents are welcome to and are encouraged to attend if possible.
-During Assemblies we recognise those students who are 'actioning' our college values through the awarding of our College 'Values Certificates'.
-We also acknowledge students' success in the areas of academic achievement and extracurricular activities.
+During Assemblies we acknowledge students' success in the areas of academic achievement and extracurricular activities.

 Recognition Ceremonies